pact-foundation/docs.pact.io/website/docs/help/enabling-debug-logging.md

 ## Pact JVM

 Set the logging level to `debug` in the logging framework used in your project.
-This will cause the HTTP requests and responses to be logged in the test output.
+[These docs](https://hc.apache.org/httpclient-legacy/logging.html) may assist you in enabling logging for the HTTP client used by the Pact library.
+Note that Maven CLI, Gradle CLI and Springboot have their own methods of configuring logging, and you will need to consult the docs for the relevant framework in your project.

 ## Pact Python